IceShirok/IceShirok.github.io/_posts/2022-04-15-19-blogiversary.md

 [**Cholera** is known to rapidly kill people due to rapid dehydration.](https://www.cdc.gov/cholera/illness.html) The bacteria that survives the passage through the acidic stomach hangs out and multiplies in the intestines.
 The bacteria produces a toxin that causes an overdrive of a certain signaling pathway, which causes excessive water and electrolytes to leak out of the intestines and out of the body.

 The pathogens within the [*Clostridium* genus](https://en.wikipedia.org/wiki/Clostridium) include bacteria responsible for causing botulism and tetanus, gas gangrene, and (formerly, from a taxonomy perspective) *C. difficile* infection (CDI).
 They also primarily cause disease by 1) colonizing within the human body, and 2) producing toxins based on a critical mass of bacteria.
-The pathogens that cause botulism and tetanus produce toxins that "blocks" the signals for muscle cells and neurons to communicate with each other, which results in paralysis.
+The pathogens that cause botulism and tetanus produce toxins that "block" the signals for muscle cells and neurons to communicate with each other, which results in paralysis and death.
 They can kill a person before treatment can be delivered on time, since treatments of such diseases require both an antibiotic to kill the bacterial population, AND an antitoxin to get rid of the toxin buildup.

 #### Communication gone awry - confusion of the self